aswnvm/GitGhost/README.md

 - Pushes the commits to the remote repository

 > [!NOTE]
-> Ensure that readme_contents.txt and commit_messages.txt contain relevant data.\
+> Ensure that content_code.json and content_readme.json contain relevant data.\
 > The script modifies the README.md file, so use it on repositories where this is acceptable.\
 > Push failures may occur if authentication issues arise; make sure you have the correct Git credentials set up.